excubo-ag/Blazor.Canvas/README.md

 }
 ```

 Have a look at the fully working examples provided in [the sample project](https://github.com/excubo-ag/Blazor.Canvas/tree/master/TestProject_Components).
+A demo is available [here](https://excubo-ag.github.io/Blazor.Canvas/).

 ## Design principles